ishmandoo/ishmandoo.github.io/_posts/2022-01-03-rocking-chair.md

 This time, we generally deferred choices until we were forced to make them.
 For example, we never had a coherent plan to connect the seat to the stretchers.
 Ultimately, we avoided the stretchers all together and fastened the seat to the fame with four 3/4" pins.
-This strategy, driven more by laziness and indecisiveness than anything else, was both flexible and stressful.
+This strategy, driven mostly by laziness and indecisiveness, was both flexible and stressful.
 I wasn't truly confident in the project until we clamped up for the last time.

 Eventually, we landed on this:
 ![Photo front](/assets/img/2022/01/rocking_chair/design.png){: .center width="70%"}

 # A Botch-Job in Three Acts